PierrunoYT/github-issue-cloner/README.md

 2. Open a web browser and navigate to `http://localhost:5000`

+3. In the web interface:
-3. Enter your GitHub Personal Access Token and the issue URL you want to clone
+   - Enter the URL of the original GitHub issue you want to clone
+   - Enter the URL of your forked repository
+   - Click "Clone Issue" to create a copy of the issue in your forked repository
+   - The application will:
+     * Validate the issue and repository URLs
+     * Check if issues are enabled in your forked repository
+     * Copy the issue title, description, and labels
+     * Add a reference to the original issue
+     * Create a new issue in your forked repository

 ### CLI Interface